A divine appointment

-The early church had been taught that end of this age would bring 'the time of Jacob's trouble' along with God's wrath in the Tribulation, and then Jesus would come and rule in a 1000 year earthly kingdom, followed by eternity.
+The early church had been taught that end of this age would bring 'the time of Jacob's trouble' along with God's wrath in the Tribulation, and then Jesus would come to earth and rule in a 1000 year earthly kingdom, followed by eternity.
+Let's look at a scripture passage that is packed with detail about this time.

-There are a lot of end time concepts and event sequences that are attached to this verse.
+There are a lot of end time concepts and event sequences that are attached to these verses.
 It is important that we get some critical details correct or mass confusion will result.
-Let's look at the phrases numbered above.
+Let's look at the three numbered phrases above.

-1 Some Greek texts say 'the day of Christ' [both Christou and Christos] and some say 'the day of the Lord' [both Kuriou and Kurios].
+Some Greek texts say 'the day of Christ' [Christou or Christos] and some say 'the day of the Lord' [Kuriou or Kurios].
 The Latin is 'Lord' [Dominus] instead of 'Christ' [Christos].
-The Peshitta Aramaic translation is 'Lord' but the Hebrew is 'Messiah'.
+The Peshitta Aramaic translation is 'Lord' [Marana].

-Almost all translations, including the following, now render it as 'the Day of the Lord':
+Most translations, including the following, now render it as 'the Day of the Lord' because evidence leans toward 'Christ' being a change made in the Byzantine manuscripts:

-2 Some translations render this phrase as 'the Day of the Lord had come' in past tense but the Greek word is Enesteken, a form of Enistemi, which means 'is at hand' or 'is now in the present' - or paraphrased, could be 'is immediately in front of us'.
+Some translations incorrectly render this phrase as 'the Day of the Lord had come' in past tense but the Greek word is Enesteken, a present tense form of Enistemi, which means 'is at hand' or 'is now in the present' - or paraphrased, 'is immediately in front of us'.
 The 1901 American Standard Version may say it best: 'as that the day of the Lord is just at hand'.

 So the message is that the false letters were reporting that the Tribulation, the time of Jacob's trouble had started and the Day of the Lord was coming very soon.

-In many Bibles 2 Thessalonians 2:2 is commonly referenced to 1st Timothy 4 to describe this 'falling away' event.
+In support of the 'departure from the faith' idea, many Bibles reference 1st Timothy 4 to describe this 'falling away' event.

-Now the Spirit expressly says that in latter times some will depart [Aphistemi = to depart] from the faith [Pistis = belief in Jesus], giving heed to deceiving spirits and doctrines of demons...
+Now the Spirit expressly says that in latter times some will depart [Aphistemi = to depart] from the faith, giving heed to deceiving spirits and doctrines of demons...

 1 Timothy 4:1